IMJLA/Export-Permission/docs/online/Export-Permission/docs/en-US/Export-Permission.ps1.md

 ## DESCRIPTION
 Present complex nested permissions and group memberships in a report that is easy to read

-Provide additional properties of each account such as Name, Description, Title, Department, Company, or any specified property
+Report additional properties of each account such as Name, Description, Title, Department, Company, or any specified property

 Multithreaded with in-process caching for fast results